nikhil-023/repo-fun/readme.md

 #just started learning github

-hope it would be nice.
+hope it would be nice!